-The EJ team lives for jazz, and we also live all over the world, so, to celebrate the Big Beat sale which is offering 20% off, store wide until 7th July, we’ve pulled together some of our favourite albums.
+The EJ team lives for jazz, and we also live all over the world, so, to celebrate our collective loves and eclectic tastes, we’ve pulled together some of our favourite albums.

 If you’re not sure if you ‘get’ jazz, listen to this record, if you’re not sure that you care much about music that isn’t jazz, listen to this record.
 Bassist and vocalist Meshell Ndegeocello doesn’t waste her energy thinking about genre boundaries, instead she’s created an album so deeply driven by groove and atmosphere that it just fits whatever you need it to be.
 Oh, and it also happens to feature some of the hottest names in jazz right now.